-Can I home educate a child with Special
+Can I home educate a child with Special Needs ?

-Yes, there is no law prohibiting the home education of a statemented
+Yes, there is no law prohibiting the home education

-needs should the LA enquire.
+for these special needs should the LA enquire.
 See my legal and deregistration guides

 for further information.

-What about my child's Statement of Educational Needs?
+What about my child's Statement of Educational Needs

 Parents have no obligation to fulfil the requirements

 for provision as laid out in section 4 of a statement of special

-special educational needs are fulfilled.
+your child's special educational needs are fulfilled.

-Needs NHS services?
+What about Special Needs NHS services?

 How does compulsory school age affect home educators?

-As a parent you must provide a suitable education for
+As a parent you must provide a suitable education

 can be at home.
 See this guide

 to work out the compulsory school age for your child.